 For many, the word sensual has a purely sexual connotation, but the more traditional meaning of the word is, ‘gratification of the senses’.

 Using that definition, a sensual person is someone who knows how to stimulate their senses for not just practical, but also both pleasurable means.
+If you have any sport injury is very important that you look for the help of a orthopedic surgeon.

 Aside from the obvious benefit of experiencing pleasure, being able to tune into or focus one’s 5 primary senses has numerous physical and mental benefits.